SORT Subcommand (DESCRIPTIVES command)

 - If you specify

-without any keywords, variables are sorted in ascending order of the mean. -
+SORTwithout any keywords, variables are sorted in ascending order of the mean. -

-can sort variables by the value of any of the statistics available withDESCRIPTIVES
+SORTcan sort variables by the value of any of the statistics available withDESCRIPTIVES, but only those statistics specified onSTATISTICS(or the default statistics) are displayed.

 Only one of the following keywords can be specified

-on SORT
+on SORT:

 MEAN.
 Sort by mean.
-This is the default when SORT
+This is the default when SORT is specified without a keyword.

 SEMEAN.
 Sort by standard error of the mean.